Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting Network.

 Anyway, certainly not in the media.

-It's always Bush's fault.
+It's always Bush's fault, even now.

 Cameron in Hartford, Connecticut.